RQ

 4. Check your subfloor - may need levelling before hard flooring (£5–£15/m²)

-6. Get fitting quotes — some retailers include fitting; specialist fitters may be cheaper
+6. Get fitting quotes - find quality-assured fitters through TrustMark; some retailers include fitting

 7. Use our repair calculator for flooring cost estimates in your area